Polyfrost/OneLauncher/CONTRIBUTING.md

 #### Creating a New Issue

-If you come across an issue or have a feature request for OneLauncher, please [search if a related issue has already been reported].
+If you come across an issue or have a feature request for OneLauncher/OneClient, please [search if a related issue has already been reported].
 If no relevant issue exists, you can open a new issue using the appropriate [issue form].

 #### Solving an Issue